chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/10-Arrays.md

 In the `numbers.fill(1,2)` call, the `2` indicates to start filling elements at index 2.
 The exclusive end index isn't specified with a third argument, so `numbers.length` is used as the end index, meaning the last two elements in `numbers` are filled with `1`.
 The `numbers.fill(0, 1, 3)` operation fills array elements at indices 1 and 2 with `0`.
 Calling `fill()` with the second and third arguments allows you to fill multiple array elements at once without overwriting the entire array.

-I> If either the start or end index are negative, then those values are added to the array's length to determine the final location.
-For instance, a start location of `-1` gives `array.length - 1` as the index, where `array` is the array on which `fill()` is called.
+I> <u>If either the start or end index are negative, then those values are added to the array's length to determine the final location.
+For instance, a start location of `-1` gives `array.length - 1` as the index, where `array` is the array on which `fill()` is called.</u>

 ### The copyWithin() Method